istio/istio/tests/integration/README.md

         Common image pull policy to use when deploying container images

   -istio.test.kube.config string
-        A comma-seperated list of paths to kube config files for cluster environments. (default ~/.kube/config)
+        A comma-separated list of paths to kube config files for cluster environments. (default ~/.kube/config)

   -istio.test.kube.deploy
         Deploy Istio into the target Kubernetes environment. (default true)